You will need to complete an application form. To start, please complete our housing options wizard.

 There is a severe shortage of homes in the South Gloucestershire area.
 Most applicants on the Housing Register will have to wait a long time for re-housing and many will not be re-housed at all.
 Depending on your circumstances you may wish to consider other options such as renting in the private sector, and we can give you information on how to do this and what the legal requirements are.

 If you are homeless or threatened with homelessness, you should contact us to discuss your circumstances.
 Please speak to one of our housing advisors on 01454 865496.
-You can also come to our triage service at Kingswood Civic Centre Monday-Friday 9am-3pm or visit one of our advice surgeries in Yate One Stop Shop (Wednesday morning) or Patchway One Stop Shop (Wednesday afternoon).
+You can also come to our triage service at Kingswood Civic Centre Monday-Friday 9am-3pm or visit our advice surgery at the Patchway One Stop Shop (Wednesday morning).

 To request a review you must contact the HomeChoice team within 21 days of the date you are notified of the decision and the reason for it.
 You may provide additional information in writing that you wish to be taken into account, and you will be usually advised of the outcome of the review within 8 weeks.